 It’s important to do your research.
 Find out what that particular job entails and how the benefits and compensation compare to the workload.
 Be honest with yourself when considering what you need from your next job.

-Are flexible hours crucial to you?
+Our flexible hours crucial to you?
 Or is financial stability your biggest concern?

-Think about your ideal work-life balance, and how this new career would fit in to your lifestyle.
+Think about your ideal work-life balance, and how this new career would fit into your lifestyle.
 The more prepared you are, the better you’ll feel about the changes coming your way.

 Your job search may seem daunting at first, with so many different avenues for finding work.
 While most people read and apply online to jobs, it’s possible to discover opportunities through word-of-mouth or a good ol’ fashioned stroll on the sidewalk.